What rights do customers have when they get delayed on the train or plane? https://www.schengenvisainfo.com/travel-guide/flight-delay-compensation/

-Ryanair has lost a test case over flight delays, in Manchester County Court today which could have implications for flight delay compensation claims.
+Ryanair lost a test case over flight delays, in Manchester County Court which could have implications for flight delay compensation claims.

 The Court ruled that Ryanair could not cut the time a passenger has in which to claim from six years to two by adding a clause in its terms.